SmarterApp/TDS_ItemScoring/README.md

 * For general questions or discussions, or issues and bugs, please use the [Forum](http://forum.opentestsystem.org/viewforum.php?f=9).
 * Feel free to **Fork** this project and develop your changes!

-## 2/6/2015 Release Notes
+## 2/11/2015 Release Notes
-Release `R01.00.21-20150206` is a bugfix release of the ItemScoring Engine with operational support for [custom operators](http://www.smarterapp.org/documents/Item_Scoring_Custom_Operators.pdf).
-Specifically, EQ (equation), GI (grid) and TI (table interaction) scoring is now functional.
-We continue to refine the scoring, but cannot guarantee that these items will be correctly scored at this time.
-This release requires Student modifications (DB config and code), which will be released shortly.
-Furthermore, we will be doing frequent periodic releases as we update this functionality.
+Release `R01.00.23-20150211` is a bugfix release of the ItemScoring Engine with an updated, functional EQ scoring engine (see below for installation instructions).
+Related modifications in Student code have been made in the concurrent Student release.
+We will be doing frequent periodic releases as we update this functionality.

 ### Known issues
-*These will be provided shortly.*
+*TBD*

 ## Module Overview